 Sir Savage has a bone to pick with a rival god of battle (one without honor), who broke his arm in an arm-wrestling match.
 This is why I chose Oath of Vengeance.
 It’s actually perfect for my high-aggression strategy, allowing me to deter enemies and, more importantly, land attack rolls.

 I receive a couple of cool traits with this path.

-Abjure Enemy: Hold up a holy relic and use Channel Divinity, unless enemies are immune to fear, they make a wisdom save.
-On a failed save, the creature is scared for one minute.
-While scared, the creature’s speed is 0 and it can’t benefit from any bonus to its speed.
+Abjure Enemy: Hold up a holy relic and use Channel Divinity, unless enemies are immune to fear, they make a Wisdom save.
+On a failed save, the creature is scared for a handful of turns.
+The creature is so frightened, it can’t move.
 On a successful save, the creature’s speed is halved for one minute or until it takes damage.

 Vow of Enmity: With this spell, I can utter my vow toward an enemy within 10 feet of me.
-For one minute, or until it drops to 0 hit points or falls unconscious, I have advantage on attack rolls against the target.
+Again, for several turns or until it drops to 0 hit points or falls unconscious, I have advantage on attack rolls against the target.
 As a two-handed weapon fighter, this is going to be crucial.
 I can’t afford to miss if aggression is my strategy.